sosdmike/p2p-python/README.md

 #### Bulk Topics

-To handle topics in bulk we have to add another key to the final payload to CS. a standard `content_item` param for create_content_item() or update_content_item() looks like so:
+To handle topics in bulk we have to add another key to the final payload to Content Services.
+The functions `create_content_item()` and `update_content_item()` accept a param called `content_item` that contains the payload to be processed and sent to Content Services.
+Normally `content_item` looks like so:
 `{
-  "content_item": {
   "slug": "la-test-slug-00000000",
-    "title": "Test Story"
+  "title": "Test Story",
-  }
+  ...
 }`

-To process topics in bulk, 2 keys can be added to the `content_item` param:
+To process topics in bulk, 2 keys can be added to `content_item` param:
 `{
   "add_topic_ids": [
     "topic_id_1",